-Business Emergency Gap Assistance Program Application to Open Thursday
+Business Emergency Gap Assistance Program application to open Thursday

 The application portal will open on Thursday, August 3 at 12:00 p.m.

 "More support will be needed, but this $20 million commitment from the State is a strong first step as we work to help employers impacted by catastrophic July flooding,” said Governor Scott.
-“My team and I will continue to work to support businesses, and work with our congressional delegation to try and secure additional resources that will be needed.”
+“My team and I will continue to do what we can to help businesses, and work with our congressional delegation to try and secure additional resources that will be needed.”

 Prior to the application opening, businesses and nonprofits are encouraged to visit the Business Emergency Gap Assistance Program page to learn how the program works and what you will need to have in hand before you begin the online application process.